laic-ufmg/automlc/README.md

 **Support**

 Any questions or comments should be directed to Alex de Sá (alexgcsa@dcc.ufmg.br).
+You can also create an issue on the repository.